Nuvorix/glossary-plugin/README.md

-# Glossary Plugin Tooltip with Cache and Archive Page
+# Glossary Plugin Tooltip with an Archive Page

-A custom glossary plugin for WordPress, offering tooltip functionality, an archive page, caching, and more.
+A custom glossary plugin for WordPress, offering tooltip functionality, an archive page, and more.

 ## Features